na-na-hi/renget/archive/local_llm_glossary.md

 ### Sampling
 - There are different schemes / strategies in place to uniquely pick from the probabilities that the model created.
 For example, you can truncate and remove tokens based off their distance from the top token via **Min P sampling**.
 - Traditionally, the two most well known parameters are "Temperature" and "Top P".
 A lower Temperature will be more deterministic (with increased risk of repetition / stale texts), and a higher Temperature will be less deterministic (with increased risk of incoherency).
 - Min P is something I proposed a while back that has seen adoption in different backends for hosting LLMs (llama.cpp, exllamav2, text-generation-webui's loaders, etc) which sets a minimum threshold for a token to "pass" for consideration relative to the top token probability.
-Top P is bad compared to Min P in my opinion, and I'm too lazy to finish explaining why so I'll finish writing this later.
+- Top P is the well known sampling truncation strategy.
+It adds up as many tokens will meet a certain percentage threshold.
+In my opinion, this has been obsoleted by better sampling techniques.